Icinga/icinga2/doc/8-cli-commands.md

     }
     <3> =>

-In order to evaluate a single config expression use the `--eval` parameter.
-The following example prints the command line from the local node's last check result:
+You can use the `--eval` parameter to evaluate a single expression in batch mode.
+The output format for batch mode is JSON.

+Here's an example that retrieves the command that was used by Icinga to check the `example-host` host:

-    $ icinga2 console --connect 'https://root:icinga@localhost:5665/' --eval "get_host(NodeName).last_check_result.command" | python -m json.tool
+    $ ICINGA2_API_PASSWORD=icinga icinga2 console --connect 'https://root@localhost:5665/' --eval 'get_host("example-host").last_check_result.command' | python -m json.tool
     [
         "/usr/local/sbin/check_ping",
         "-H",